kahaaga/UncertainData.jl/README.md

-# UncertainDatasets.jl
+# UncertainData.jl

-A Julia package for dealing with uncertain datasets.
+A Julia package for dealing with values with associated uncertainties and datasets of uncertain values.